zisuzlabs/retreeforests/README.md

 Entrepreneurs would be asked to manufacture IOT devices locally and would be compensated by ReTree Forest bids and open quotes.

+As mentioned in the patent readily available IoT devices has been designed on FreeRTOS Architecture readily available to all electric engineers.
+With OpenAI API our inhouse indesigned SOC are scalable with 100 analog and digital parameters like humidity temperature, communication, 5G, on device blockchain processing.

+AARCH64 or CUDA or x86_64 chips can be costly but upcoming Vedanta based Semiconductor Fabrication in India can help us in this regard.
+We can opensource our SOC design and business use case (Green Blockchain) to meet Raspberry Computers success and emulate low cost computing demand from our entrepreneurs and service providers.
+Anil Vendanta Semiconductors are setup with a goal on Defence Contract manufacturing but hey a little hedging can spruce some extra "mid-afternoon/lazy" income from niche consumer driven demand.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q7G57DU)

 # Software and Code